 Elizabeth Patterson Bonaparte, Napoleon’s American Sister-in-Law

-Elizabeth Patterson Bonaparte wrote that “nature never intended me for obscurity.”
-(1) A Baltimore belle, Elizabeth became an international celebrity when she married Napoleon’s youngest brother Jérôme.
+Elizabeth Patterson Bonaparte was a Baltimore belle who wrote that “nature never intended me for obscurity.”
+(1) She became an international celebrity when she married Napoleon’s youngest brother Jérôme.
 When Napoleon convinced Jérôme to abandon her, Betsy (as she was known) became America’s most famous single mother.

 From Mademoiselle Patterson to Madame Bonaparte